erictleung/lecture-python-bash/hw/homework.md

 - A single bash script to automate your analysis
 - A Python script to calculate the average citric acid, chlorides, pH, and alcohol values of good and poor quality red and white wine.
+- A brief write-up describing the workflow that was implemented and results produced (`LastName_hw2.doc`)